The Apollo Theater Presents "Say It Loud - I'm Black and I'm Proud at 50"

 For this performance, McBride will lead an all-star band, featuring Pee Wee Ellis (tenor), a co-writer with James Brown of “Say It Loud: I’m Black and I’m Proud”; Fred Wesley (trombone); and Robert “Mousey” Thompson (drums); all who performed with Brown’s band The JB’s.
 Additional members of the band include Frank Greene (trumpet), Lee Hogans (trumpet), Steve Wilson (alto sax), Rodney Jones (guitar), Eric Krasno (guitar), Katreese Barnes (keyboard), Nikki Glaspie (drums), Gabu Lugo (percussion), and background vocalists Janice Pendarvis, Tawatha Agee, and Keith Fluitt.
 The event will be hosted by Rev. Al Sharpton.

-Joining the band will be special guest vocalist Raheem DeVaughn, a three-time Grammy Award nominated singer/songwriter; Lisa Fischer, a famed singer who has performed around the world as a solo artist and also as a singer with the Rolling Stones, Tina Turner, Chaka Khan, and countless others; Nona Hendryx, a singer/songwriter and founding member of the group Labelle; and Avery*Sunshine, a vocalist who has worked with artists such as B.B.
-King and Ledisi.
+Joining the band will be special guest vocalist Stokley Williams, a Grammy Award nominated singer/songwriter and lead singer for R&B group Mint Condition; Lisa Fischer, a famed singer who has performed around the world as a solo artist and also as a singer with the Rolling Stones, Tina Turner, Chaka Khan, and countless others; Nona Hendryx, a singer/songwriter and founding member of the group Labelle; Avery*Sunshine, a vocalist who has worked with artists such as B.B.
+King and Ledisi; and soul and funk singer Lee Fields who has toured the world with musical legends like Kool and the Gang and Sammy Gordon.

 Additional programming for Say It Loud – I’m Black and I’m Proud at 50 includes Live Wire: re-Volution Live – 50 years since Say it Loud on Thursday, October 18 at 6:30 p.m. at The Apollo.
-The free event will feature a night of music and conversation with Christian McBride and Mark Anthony Neal, Duke University Professor of African and African American Studies, and guests to be announced.
+The free event will feature a night of music and conversation with Christian McBride and Mark Anthony Neal, Duke University Professor of African and African merican Studies, and DJs KS360, LikWuid, and Mama Soul.

 James Brown first performed at The Apollo in 1959 with The Famous Flames, and went on to perform continuously throughout his career, filming his television special Man to Man along with the hit album Live at the Apollo, and in June 1968, performing eight shows over three days.
 Like The Apollo Theater, James Brown has a long history of being a force for change in the African American community.
 During the Black Power Movement in 1968, he quelled riots in Boston, where his full performance at Boston Garden was broadcast live the night after Martin Luther King’s assassination; and took his show on a three-day, USO-sponsored tour of Vietnam, performing for more than a thousand troops.